-Consistent with state and federal disability laws, TAS may provide a limited leave of absence from work to qualified disabled employees who need time away from work as a form of reasonable accommodation.
-TAS may require employees to provide additional information and/or documentation in order to determine whether to provide the accommodation.
+Consistent with state and federal disability laws, TAS may provide a limited leave of absence from work to qualified disabled staff members who need time away from work as a form of reasonable accommodation.
+TAS may require staff members to provide additional information and/or documentation in order to determine whether to provide the accommodation.
 TAS will not grant a leave of absence as a form of accommodation where the absence will cause an undue hardship.